code-star/slides/slides/graphql-for-microservices-2016-05.md

 ```

 <aside class="notes">
-- How do you call this BFF?
+- How do you get data from this BFF?
 - It's just an namespaced endpoint on our service
 </aside>